rachedkko/jabref/README.md

 ## P+

-As a recapitulation here are the points we've achieved for P+.
+Finally, here are the points we've achieved for P+ :
 - Point 2 : Updates in the source are put into context with the overall software architecture and discussed, relating them to design patterns and/or refactoring patterns.